Bill Boggs: Biography

 In 1972, Boggs left KYW for then-ABC affiliate WGHP-TV in High Point, North Carolina, where he hosted and produced his first talk show, Southern Exposure.
 He also hosted the syndicated All Star Anything Goes on ABC in 1977–78.

-Boggs was a long-time personality on WNEW-TV (now WNYW) from 1975-86.
+Boggs was a long-time personality on WNEW-TV (now WNYW) from 1975 to 1986.
 He succeeded Lee Leonard as host of Midday Live and later did likewise on Saturday Morning Live, replacing Gene Rayburn.

 He created the first national restaurant review show, TV Diners, for the Food Network, and spent many years hosting the network's first non-cooking/celebrity interview show, Bill Boggs' Corner Table.
 He co-executive produced and hosted TV's first syndicated stand-up comedy series, Comedy Tonight (1985–86).

 Boggs was executive producer of The Morton Downey Jr. Show and a founding executive producer of TruTV.

 Boggs appeared in several film and television dramas including Oz and Miami Vice.
 He appeared as himself in the movie Eyes of Laura Mars and Trading Places.
 He has also appeared in several documentaries.

 He debuted a solo stage show called Talk Show Confidential in 2003.
 The show included stories and video clips from his years as a television talk show host.
 In 1980 he formed Boggs/Baker Productions Inc. with Richard Baker.
 The company produced several music shows including artists as varied as Lou Reed (A Night with Lou Reed), Bobby Short (Bobby Short & Friends at the Cafe Carlyle), Ian Hunter, Mink DeVille, and a documentary on The Stuttgart Ballet (The Miracle Lives) as well as a syndicated series, Comedy Tonight.

 Boggs is a member of the board of directors of the American Popular Song Society, and has been inducted into the Northeast Philadelphia Hall of Fame.

 Boggs has performed six stage presentations drawn from his career: Talk Show Confidential, Memories of Sinatra, Fun at the Food Network, A Ratpack Revival, Voices of Our Time, and Confessions of a Talk Show Host.